Capital punishment debate in the United States: Third abolitionist era, mid-20th century

 The movement in 1950s and 1960s shifted focus from legislation to the courts.
-Although public opinion remained in favor of execution (aside from during the mid-1960s when pro and anti opinions were roughly equal), judges and jurors executed fewer people than they did in the 1930s.
+Although public opinion remained in favour of execution (aside from during the mid-1960s when pro and anti opinions were roughly equal), judges and jurors executed fewer people than they did in the 1930s.
 The decline in executions gave strength to various new anti-capital punishment organizations.
 Among these groups were: a California-based Citizens Against Legalized Murder, the Ohio Committee to Abolish Capital Punishment, the New Jersey Council to Abolish Capital Punishment, California's People Against Capital Punishment, the New York Committee to Abolish Capital Punishment, the Oregon Council to Abolish the Death Penalty, and the national Committee to Abolish the Federal Death Penalty.
 In addition to growing organizations, the movement also profited from growing European abolishment of the death penalty and from the controversial executions of Barbara Graham and Caryl Chessman.

 Success mounted in the late 1950s as Alaska, Hawaii, and Delaware abolished capital punishment.
 Oregon and Iowa followed their leads in the 1960s.
 Many other states added laws that restricted the use of the death penalty except in cases of extreme serious offenses.
 Abolitionists began to strongly challenge the constitutionality of the death penalty in the 1960s.
 Lawyers from the American Civil Liberties Union and from the NAACP Legal Defense and Educational Fund launched a major campaign challenging the death penalty's constitutionality and insisted a moratorium for all executions while it was in process.
 The United States executed zero people from 1968 to 1976.
 The anti-death penalty movement's biggest victory of this time period was the Supreme Court Case, Furman v.
 Georgia, of 1972.
 The Supreme Court found the current state of the death penalty unconstitutional due to its "arbitrary and discriminatory manner" of application.
 The court, however, left states with the option to revamp their laws and make them more constitutional.
 Twenty eight states did just that and the court eventually allowed the death penalty again through a series of cases in 1976, collectively known as Gregg v.
 Georgia.